j05u3/whatsapp-cloud-api-express/README.md

 You will need to verify the webhook with Facebook.
 You can either deploy this to a server or deploy locally and use ngrok, the @tawn33y tutorial above has a section about using ngrok and verifying.

-This library has been tested on v15.0 of the webhook API.
+This library has been tested on v15.0 and v17.0 of the webhook API.

 ### Sending messages